Relative impacts of different grade-scales on student success in introductory physics: Conclusions

 In summarizing our results we again emphasize that we are not casting judgment on use of the percent scale in general or any grading practices in particular, but instead argue that it is essential for instructors to consider the biases of the percent scale when planning their course for the semester, so that they can ensure that their teaching philosophies match their grading philosophies.

 The primary purpose of these analyses is to fully understand the impact of the percent scale as compared to another somewhat commonly used scale, the 4-point scale.
 In fact, even knowing these results, one of the authors has chosen to continue using a version of the percent scale in their small graduate courses.
-In this use case, work that does not meet expectations earns no lower than 60\%, but zeros for missing assignments are used to ensure it's not possible to pass the course without completing the assignments.
-This example is shared NOT as an example of an exemplar use of the scale (we do not have such data to support such a claim), but rather to emphasize that the intention of this paper is not to discredit the percent scale, but rather to expose some characteristics of the percent scale that may have previously avoided consideration due to its widespread use.
+In this use case, work that does not meet expectations earns no lower than 60\%, but zeros for missing assignments are used to ensure it's not possible to pass the course without completing the assignments (students in this example have the option to submit late work without penalty).
+This example is shared NOT as an example of an exemplar use of the percent scale (we do not have such data to support such a claim), but rather to emphasize that the intention of this paper is not to discredit the percent scale, but rather to expose some characteristics of the percent scale that may have previously avoided consideration due to its widespread use.

 With respect to our research questions, we draw the following conclusions.

 RQ1) The 4-point scale does not appear to inflate grades in the traditional use of the word because the average grades of the two scales are close and students are actually over 30\% \textbf{less likely} to earn A grades in courses using the 4-point scale.